vernamlab/SCAPEgoat/README.md

 For actual code examples and further guidance, please refer to the **demo** folder in the SCAPEgoat repository.
 It contains sample code that demonstrates how to set up experiments, manage datasets, and perform post-processing.

-You can also explore datasets from the following sources for example usage:
+You can also explore datasets from the following sources for example, usage:

    - **EM for Good**: A dataset for the EM traces collected from unmasked AES implementation on CW-lite.
 You can find it in the [EM for Good GitHub repository](https://github.com/vernamlab/EM-for-good).
    - **Bake it Till You Make It**: A dataset where a binary neural network is put under stress by increasing temperature.
 You can find it in the [Bake it Till You Make It GitHub repository](https://github.com/vernamlab/Bake-it-till-you-make-it).

 ## **References**